 The law limits the workweek to an average of 48 hours, normally averaged over a 17-week period.
 The law does not prohibit compulsory overtime, but it limits overtime to the 48-hour workweek restriction.
 The 48-hour workweek regulations do not apply to senior managers and others who can exercise control over their own hours of work.
 There are also exceptions for the armed forces, emergency services, police, domestic workers, sea and air transportation workers, and fishermen.
 The law allows workers to opt out of the 48-hour limit, although there are exceptions for airline staff, delivery drivers, security guards, and workers on ships or boats.

 The government set appropriate and current occupational safety and health standards.
 The law stipulates that employers may not place the health and safety of employees at risk.
-The Health and Safety Executive (HSE) is responsible for identifying unsafe situations, and not the worker.
+The Health and Safety Executive is responsible for identifying unsafe situations, and not the worker, and inspectors had the authority to conduct unannounced inspections, levy fines, and initiate criminal proceedings.
 By law workers can remove themselves from situations that endanger health or safety without jeopardy to their employment, and authorities effectively protected employees in this situation.

-Figures for 2017-18 show that the HSE and COPFS prosecuted 517 cases with at least one conviction secured in 493 of these cases, a conviction rate of 95 percent.
-Across all enforcing bodies, 11,522 notices were issued.
-HSE and COPFS prosecutions led to fines totaling 72.6 million pounds ($92.2 million) compared with the 38.3 million pounds ($48.7 million) in 2015-16.
+Figures for April 2019 to March 2020 revealed 111 persons were fatally injured at work.
+An estimated 581,000 workers sustained a nonfatal injury at work according to self-reports in 2018-19.
+A total of 69,208 industrial injuries were reported in 2018-19 in the UK.
+The HSE and COPFS prosecuted 394 cases with at least one conviction secured in 364 of these cases, a conviction rate of 92 percent.
+Across all enforcing bodies, 11,040 notices were issued.
+The HSE and COPFS prosecutions led to fines totaling 54.5 million pounds ($71.9 million) compared with the 71.6 million pounds ($94.5 million) in 2017-18.